IMHarris/moisture-sensor-hardware/README.md

 ## Overview

 This repository contains the PCB design and schematics for a garden irrigation moisture sensor system.
-The board interfaces with frequency-based moisture sensors, DS18B20 temperature sensors, and provides relay control for power management.
+The board interfaces with resistance-based moisture sensors ([I recommend Irrometer Watermark Sensors](https://www.irrometer.com/sensors.html)) and DS18B20 temperature sensors.

+The board uses an [SMX moisture sensor interface](https://www.emesystems.com/smx/main.html) board to interact with the sensors.
+This board transmits AC power to the sensors which substantially reduces mineral accumulation and extends the life of the sensors.

+The ESP 32 firmware combines moisture sensor and soil temperature outputs to calculate soil tension values for use in irrigation systems.
+The firmware can be configured with wifi credentials so the user can access the board's web server which will display sensor values.
+The firmware can also be configured with mqtt message server credentials allowing the board to transmit sensor data in formatted json.

 ## Firmware